-If, after the statements are printed and mailed out, the actual cost to each candidate is found to be greater than the deposit, then the candidate must pay the extra amount.
-Every candidate who submits a statement must sign an agreement on the front of the Candidate's Statement form to pay if billed.
+If, after the statements are printed and mailed out, the actual cost to each candidate is found to be greater than the deposit, the candidate must pay the extra amount.
+(Every candidate who submits a statement must sign an agreement on the Candidate's Statement form to pay if billed.)

-On the other hand, if the actual cost to each candidate turns out to be less than the deposit, that portion of the deposit in excess of the actual cost will be refunded.
+If the actual cost to each candidate turns out to be less than the deposit; that portion of the deposit in excess of the actual cost will be refunded.
 Refunds will be made within 30 days after the election.